Large Sample Properties of Partitioning-Based Series Estimators: Uniform Inference

 where, for a $\bN_{K_j}\thicksim \mathsf{N}(\mathbf{0},\bI_{K_j})$ with $K_j=\dim(\bPi{j}(\bx))$,

 This approximation is denoted by $\widehat{Z}_j(\cdot) =_{d^*} Z_j(\cdot) + o_{\P^*}(r_n^{-1})$ in $\mathcal{L}^\infty(\mathcal{X})$. \end{definition}

 From a practical perspective, Definition \ref{definition: strong approx simul} implies that sampling from $\widehat{Z}_j(\cdot)$, conditional on the data, is possible and provides a valid distributional approximation of $Z_j(\cdot)$, for each $j=0,1,2,3$.
-The feasible process $\widehat{Z}_j(\bx)$ given in this definition relies on a direct plug-in approach, where all the unknown quantities in $Z_j(\cdot)$ are replaced by consistent estimators; that is, using the estimators already used in the feasible $t$-statistics.
-Resampling is done conditional on the data from a multivariate standard Gaussian of dimension $K_j$, not $n$.
+The feasible process $\widehat{Z}_j(\cdot)$ relies on a direct plug-in approach, where all the unknown quantities are replaced by consistent estimators already used in forming $\widehat{T}_j(\bx)$.
+Resampling is from a multivariate standard Gaussian of dimension $K_j$, not $n$.

 \begin{thm}[Plug-in Approximation] Let the assumptions and conditions of Lemma \ref{lem:Strong Approximation Hats Off} hold.
 Furthermore, for $j=2,3$: \begin{description} \item[(i)] when $\sup_{\bx\in \mathcal{X}}\E[|\varepsilon_i|^{2+\nu}|\bx_i=\bx]<\infty$, assume $\frac{n^{\frac{1}{2+\nu}}(\log n)^{\frac{4+3\nu}{4+2\nu}}}{\sqrt{nh^d}} = o(r_n^{-2})$; or \item[(ii)] when $\sup_{\bx\in \mathcal{X}}\E[|\varepsilon_i|^3\exp(|\varepsilon_i|)|\bx_i=\bx]<\infty$, assume $\frac{(\log n)^{5/2}}{\sqrt{n h^{d}}} = o(r_n^{-2})$. \end{description} Then, for each $j=0,1,2,3$, $\widehat{Z}_j(\cdot) =_{d^*} Z_j(\cdot) + o_{\P^*}(r_n^{-1})$ in $\mathcal{L}^\infty(\mathcal{X})$, where $\widehat{Z}_j(\cdot)$ is given in Definition \ref{definition: strong approx simul}. \end{thm}